jbatson5/QMC-Manual/docs/hamiltonianobservable.rst

   V_c^{pbc} = \sum_{i<j}\frac{q_iq_j}{\left|{r_i-r_j}\right|} + \frac{1}{2}\sum_{L\ne0}\sum_{i,j}\frac{q_iq_j}{\left|{r_i-r_j+L}\right|}\:.

-The sum indexed by $L$ is over all nonzero simulation cell lattice vectors.
+The sum indexed by :math:`L` is over all nonzero simulation cell lattice vectors.
 In practice, the Ewald sum is broken into short- and long-range parts in a manner optimized for efficiency (see :cite:`Natoli1995`) for details.

 For information on how to set the boundary conditions, consult :ref:`simulationcell`.